gavrilaalexandru/agentic-research-writer/README.md

 # Agentic Research Writer

-A multi-agent system built with Google's Agent Development Kit (ADK) that coordinates specialized AI agents to research topics on the web and generate professional content.
+A multi-agent system built with Google's Agent Development Kit (ADK) that coordinates specialized AI agents to research topics on the web and local files and generate professional content.

 **ITSS Back to School 2025 - AI Challenge**